MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/teams-app.md

    ![MyAnalytics settings](../../Images/mya/use/mya-gear-settings.png)

 5. Select **Add**.
-This adds the app to all the places where you might use Microsoft Teams, including standalone Teams, Teams on the web, and Teams on a mobile device.
+This adds the app to all the places where you might use Microsoft Teams, including the Teams desktop clinet, Teams on the web, and Teams on a mobile device.

    ![MyAnalytics settings](../../Images/mya/use/mya-gear-settings.png)
 -->

 4. Select the **Insights** app and then select **Add**.
-This adds the app to all the places where you might use Microsoft Teams, including standalone Teams, Teams on the web, and Teams on a mobile device.
+This adds the app to all the places where you might use Microsoft Teams, including the Teams desktop clinet, Teams on the web, and Teams on a mobile device.

 > [!Note]
 > You can also locate the Insights app through this link: https://aka.ms/InsightsInTeams.

 ### Pin the app

-Teams apps that have been pinned appear on the Teams app bar (the left navigation bar).
+After you pin a Teams app, it appears on the Teams app bar (the left navigation bar).

 #### On desktop and web client

 1. Select **More** (the ellipsis) on the Microsoft Teams app bar.

-2. Right-click any app icon and select **Pin** to make and keep your app visible in the navigation bar on the left.
+2. Right-click any app icon and select **Pin** to make and keep your app visible in the Teams app bar.

    ![Pin an app in Teams](../../Images/mya/use/pin-an-app-75.png)

 > [!Tip]
-> You can reorder everything on the left by dragging and dropping icons.
+> You can reorder apps in the Teams app bar by dragging and dropping icons.
 For more information about pinning and unpinning apps in Microsoft Teams, see [Pin an app for easy access](https://support.microsoft.com/en-us/office/pin-an-app-for-easy-access-3045fd44-6604-4ba7-8ecc-1c0d525e89ec).

 #### On the iOS and Android mobile platforms